dllllb/telco-customer-churn/README.md

-Telecom customer churn dataset model task
+A simple, but a bit tricky modelling task, based on telecom customer churn dataset

 # Links